What is a bunion?

 This procedure is usually performed as a day case.
 It is normally performed under general anaesthetic combined with a local anaesthetic block for pain relief.

-An incision is made over the bunion and extended to the midfoot.
+3 small incisions are made around the bunion and midfoot.
 Part of the bunion is removed.
 Deformity correction is achieved by preparing and fusing a joint (1st TMTJ) in the midfoot using a plate and screws.
 You will still be able to move your bunion joint.
 Occasionally an Akin osteotomy (as described above) will be added to improve the correction (see X-rays below).
 After surgery, your foot will be protected in a plaster for 2 weeks followed by a boot for 6 weeks.
 You will not be weight-bearing on the operated leg for 2 weeks.

 Scarf & Akin osteotomy for bunion